nerdschoolbergen/modern-javascript-and-web-apis/exercise-2/README.md

 });
 ```

-:pencil2: Open up the console in Chrome and verify that the new movie data is being outputted.
+:pencil2: Open up the console in Chrome and verify that the new movie data is being logged.

 We have a working movie API!
 Now we need to do something interesting with it.